For information about becoming a foster or adoptive parent call 1-888-KID-HERO or e-mail: KidHero@cafafct.org

 Toll free in CT: 877-679-1961

-The Adoption Resource Exchange is located at 505 Hudson Street, Hartford, CT 06106 and is charged with maintaining a registry of all children legally free for adoption in Connecticut per CGS 17a-43.
-Additional work done by Adoption Resource Exchange Staff include:
+The Permanency Resource Exchange is located at 505 Hudson Street, Hartford, CT 06106 and is charged with maintaining a registry of all children legally free for adoption in Connecticut per CGS 17a-43.
+Additional work done by Permanency Resource Exchange Staff include:

 - Maintaining a registry of families approved for adoption.